HubHiveApp/hubhive_backend/README.md

 1. Run the setup database script (first time only).

     `python setup_database.py`

+1. Pull any potential database updates and update the database (if code was updated).

+    `alembic upgrade head`
-1. Start the actual backend.
+2. Start the actual backend.

     `python run.py`